nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/automation/use-of-mvel-in-automation-chains.md

     `expr:Document["dc:title"]`
     You can also use methods provided by the Document Wrapper, see below.

-*   **variable_name**: if you set a context variable in a previous operation, you can access it in the parameter value by just referring to its name.
+*   **variable_name**: If you set a context variable in a previous operation, you can access it in the parameter value by just referring to its name.
 In the following sample, if there was a `SetVariable` before in the operation flow that put the path of a document in the variable `path_of_the_workspace`, the parameter's value will be this path.
     `expr:path_of_the_workspace`

     {{#> callout type='note' }}